apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 * The **'Left Shift'** key operates as a modifier, changing your movement into sprinting, and your attacks into power attacks.
 * The **'C'** key activates the lock-on.
 * The **'Left Control'** key enters the stealth mode.
 * And the **'Left Alt'** key activates your dodge, or defensive movement, which is a slide.
+This only works when your weapon(s) is/are drawn.

 .. _controlsRed-reference-lable: